Who We Are

 FOUNDER & INTERIM EXECUTIVE DIRECTOR

 Sonic & movement artist & sustainability designer— Laura is the Founder of the Southside Food Forest aka @southsidefoodforestwsnc in Winston-Salem, NC USA.
-The Southside Food Forest is a United Nations recognized model for sustainable agroforestry & permaculture appropriate for replicability & scalability in urban, rural & varying ecosystem environments.
-The Southside Food Forest model also supports corporate social + environmental responsibility.
-Exploring themes of biodiversity recovery, ecology, re-indigenization, environmental awareness, ecological displacement, food sovereignty & innovation in sustainability, advocacy & community, the Southside Food Forest is an inclusive greenspace & hub for community, education, arts-empowered & human scale climate action.
+The Southside Food Forest is a United Nations recognized model for sustainable agroforestry & permaculture appropriate for replicability & scalability in urban, rural & varying ecosystem environments as well as corporate social + environmental responsibility models for impact investment.
+Exploring themes of biodiversity recovery, ecology, re-indigenization, intergenerationality, environmental awareness, ecological displacement, food sovereignty & innovation in sustainability, advocacy & community care, the Southside Food Forest is an inclusive greenspace & hub for community, education, arts-empowered & human scale climate action.

 Laura is the founder of ‘Food to Fashion’ an educational platform in the form of a sustainable fashion showcase that brings ethical, sustainable fashion brands & community partners together on the outdoor runway of the Southside Food Forest!
 This platform was piloted in the fall of 2021 with the Winston-Salem Fashion Week & Sustainable Fashion Week US, along with International Human Rights Consortium & Ms. United States Cosmos.

-Laura is also an inaugural member of the Arts & Culture Working Group being formed for United Nation’s Policy development & enjoys elevating radical hope & achievable sustainability culture with her original band & music platform, Proxevita.
+Laura was an inaugural member of the UN Arts & Culture Working Group for United Nation’s Policy development elevating the voices of artists & cultural workers in climate action & enjoys elevating radical hope & achievable sustainability culture with her original band & music platform, Proxevita.
+Laura also authored the very first Climate Opera entitled ‘Corazón de la Selva’ debuted at the UN COP30 climate conference in Belém, Brazil utilizing the arts as advocacy for the environment, Human Rights, & the advancement of UN Sustainable Development Goals .

 Shakiyah McCoy